eitancj/python_in_docker/README.md

 Just experimenting with building Docker images.
 Containerizing a Python3-Streamlit app, in this case.

-Inspired by [this](https://app.pluralsight.com/guides/dockerfile-for-python-web-projects) short guide.
+Inspired by [this](https://app.pluralsight.com/guides/dockerfile-for-python-web-projects) short guide which I recommend.

 ### Pre-installed on your machine
 - Git